mileswyn/CereTS/README.md

  - To be released.

 ## 2. Environment
- - Please prepare an environment with python=3.8
+ - Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for more dependencies.

 ## 3. Train/Test